-- Maintain the Stadium to international standard.
+- Mairtain the Stadium to international standard.

 - Grow revenues.

 - Extend the life of the facility.

-The Trust is in the process of considering all the potential capital expenditure needs and providing for the completion of the Asset Management Plan.
-This process will be completed over the next 12 months and will be constantly reviewed as a part of the Asset Management Plan process.
+The Asset Management Plan has now been completed apart from the tax management section.
+The Trust is in the process of considering all the potential capital expenditure needs and this will be constantly reviewed as a part of the Asset Management process.